Equity Release Pitfalls

 • Be sure to consider providers that are members of the Equity Release Council.

-• Make sure any provider you consider offers features such as a no-negative equity guarantee and the option of making partial repayments.
+• Make sure any provider you consider offers features such as a No Negative Equity guarantee and the option of making partial repayments.

 • Carefully consider the effects equity release could have on your benefits.